 With the participants off and running, I was interested in seeing whether or not a politician’s truthfulness would be reflected in their strength as a candidate or whether there were other factors involved.
 My first analysis consisted of looking at Poliifact’s “truth-o-meter” and seeing if I could tease out any meaningful differences between candidates.
 The following chart shows each candidate’s average rating (where 5 = True, 4 = Mostly True, 3 = Half True, 2 = Mostly False, 1 = False, 0 = “Pants on Fire”) and their “skewness”, which was my attempt at getting at the asymmetry (lean more true, lean more false) of their responses.
 Size represents the number of times Politifact checked statements by the candidates.
 I included a few outside sources of information (Facebook, emails, blogs) and politicians (Biden, Obama) for reference.
 (Responses as of September 18, 2015.)

-Here’s the same chart (same time period) with just the two current candidates:
+Here’s the same chart (same time period) with just the two final candidates: